 Milan Bergamo (Ryanair)

-Milan Malpensa (Ryanair)
+Milan Malpensa (easyJet and Ryanair)

 Rome Fiumicino (easyJet)